pamiris/php-javascript-constants/README.md

 License
 --------------------
-is licensed under the MIT License - see the LICENSE file for details
+PHP JavascriptConstants is licensed under the MIT License - see the LICENSE file for details.